 The Medium Bore Rifle Cartridges

-As a group medium bore cartridges have never been very popular with most North American hunters and shooters, for whom one of the small bore cartridges (.22 to .32 caliber) has usually seemed sufficient.
-In Africa and parts of Asia, however, the medium bore rifle is the true "all-around" rifle, and cartridges like the .375 H&H Magnum are very popular.
+As a group, medium bore cartridges have never been very popular with most North American hunters and shooters, for whom one of the small bore cartridges (.22 to .32 caliber) has usually seemed sufficient.
+However, there has always been a small, vocal minority of shooters in North America who like big, heavy bullets.
+These shooters dote on medium bore cartridges.

 Copyright 2001, 2016 by Chuck Hawks.
 All rights reserved.